AlanFoster/Spring-And-Hibernate-App/readme.md

 This application is also targeted to run under modern browsers - Firefox/Chrome are best suited for this application

 Please also read the dependencies markdown file when developing too :)

+#####Database#####

+After you have installed maven you will then need to set up your database;
+This application works with MySql by default with a database name of 'employee' - But is configurable by changing jdbc.properties

+The install scripts can be found at

+    /employeeService/src/main/resources/sql/db-schema.sql

+And the rollback script can be found at

+    /employeeService/src/main/resources/sql/rollback.sql

 Hosting the Webservice
 ----------------------